igematberkeley/igem-at-berkeley-web/content/eternals/_index.md

 Eternals is divided into two subteams: External and Internal.
 Each team is responsible for different aspects of outreach, but work collectively as a group to bring all of iGEM's exciting events to you.

-> If you're interested in networking, marketing, or designing for Berkeley's only hands-on genetic engineering club for undergraduates, [join the Eternals Team](/apply).
+> If you're interested in networking, marketing, or designing for Berkeley's only hands-on genetic engineering club for undergraduates, [join the External and Internal Teams](/apply).